emilylinh/school/README.md

 - PSTAT 276: Advanced Mathematical Finance (Spring 2020)
   - This folder contains the programming assignments I have completed for this course.
 These assignments demonstrate my data visualization and statistical programming skills in relation to quantitative finance.
 I mostly used the following Python packages: pandas, numpy, matplotlib, and scipy to perform data analytics and visualization.
-  - The topics I learned in this course were
+  - The topics I learned in this course were Asset Pricing Models, Portfolio Optimization, Interest Rate Modeling, and Derivative Pricing.
+In particular, I studied and applied the Fundamental Theorem of Asset Pricing, Markowitz Mean-Variance Frontier, Capital Asset Pricing Theory, Monte Carlo methods, and variance reduction techniques.

 - PSTAT 274: Time Series (Fall 2019)
   - This folder contains all the assignments I have completed.
 These assignments demonstrate my data visualization, statistical programming, hypothesis testing, and data/statistical analysis skills in R. I used RStudio and Markdown/LaTeX to produce my reports.
-  - The topics I learned in this course were Time Series Regression and Exploratory Data Analysis, ARIMA Models, Spectral Analysis and Filtering,
+  - The topics I learned in this course were Stationary and Non-Stationary Models; Seasonal Time Series; ARMA models: calculation of ACF, PACF, mean and ACF estimation; Model Estimation: Yule-Walker Estimates, ML Method; Identification Techniques, Diagnostic Checking Forecasting, Spectral Analysis; Periodogram.

 - MATH 104B: Numerical Analysis (Winter 2020)
   - Same description as MATH 104A's folder description.